UplandsDynamic/simple-stock-management/README.md

 - Create a directory named `secret_key` in the application's root directory and change its ownership to the application user (as created above).

-- As root (using sudo), create the log directory and file (e.g. `sudo mkdir -p /var/log/django; sudo touch /var/log/django/ssm.log`).
+- As root (using sudo), create the log directory and file, e.g.:

+  - `sudo mkdir -p /var/log/django;`
+  - `sudo touch /var/log/django/ssm.log`

+- Change ownership of the log directory and its log file to the user running the app, e.g.:

+  - `sudo chown -R django /var/log/django/`

 - Create a systemd unit file to run the gunicorn service at `/etc/systemd/system/gunicorn.service`, then enable and start start the systemd service (details of how to do this is outwith the scope of this document, but if you need further advice feel free to get in touch).

-- Create a systemd unit file to run the djangoq service (which manages long running operations, such as 'stock taking') at `/etc/systemd/system/djangoq.service`.
+- Create a systemd unit file to run the django_q service (which manages long running operations, such as 'stock taking') at `/etc/systemd/system/djangoq.service`.
 Enable and start the systemd service (details of how to do this is outwith the scope of this document, but if you need further advice feel free to get in touch).

 - Install a web server (recommended Nginx) to operate as a reverse proxy and create an appropriate configuration file to connect to the unix socket created by gunicorn (as defined above).
 See the official Nginx and Django documentation for configuration examples.

 - Create the database tables, using the commands:

   - `python manage.py makemigrations;`
   - `python manage.py makemigrations stock_control;`
   - `python manage.py makemigrations accounts;`
   - `python manage.py migrate`.

 - If running for the first time (i.e. your persistent database folder is empty), define a superuser by issuing the following commands from the application's root directory `python manage.py createsuperuser`.

-- In the application's root directory, run `python manage.py collectstatic`, to add the static files to the appropriate directory (ensure the path to the `static` directory has been correctly configured in your reverse proxy configuration).
+- In the application's root directory, run `python manage.py collectstatic`, to add the static files to the appropriate directory (ensure the path to the `static` directory has been correctly configured in your web server configuration).

 - Now visit the app's administration area in your web browser (e.g. `https://your.domain.tld/admin`).